Rbcafe/HOST3R/README.md

 ## Recommended Python Version:

-The recommended python version to use is 2.7.x on any platform.
-Other python versions may not be **supported** at the moment.
+The recommended python version to use is 2.7.15 and 3.7.3.

 ## Dependencies: